vuzonp/gonfanon-icons/README.md

 # Gonfanôn Icons

-**_Gonfanon_ is a free and modern SVG icon theme designed for webapps.
+**_Gonfanôn_ is a free and modern SVG icon theme designed for webapps.
 Its content is mainly composed of *actions*, *direction* and *navigation* icons, with a style inspired by the flat design trend.**

 You can resize the icons according to your requirements.